meeky37/meeky37/README.md

 - 👋 Hi, I’m @meeky37
-- 👀 I’m interested in ...
-Computers
-- 🌱 I’m currently learning ...
-Python, Pyspark, AWS.
+- 🌱 I’m currently studying at the University of Birmingham.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-Snapchat :)

 <!---
 meeky37/meeky37 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.